Democracy and the Informed Citizen: Join our Efforts to Solidify the Media Presence in our State, Nation

 Editor's Note: This blog post has been updated to include information about journalism-related Festival of Books events, as well as to add information about National Newspaper Week, which we support wholeheartedly as part of our yearlong "Democracy and the Informed Citizen" initiative, the basis for our original editorial below.

 “Journalism matters.
-Now more than ever” is a fitting theme for National Newspaper Week 2018, which is being observed this week, Oct.
-7-13.
+Now more than ever” is a fitting theme for National Newspaper Week 2018, which was observed in October.

 To show our support of this important recognition of our nation's newspapers, we're re-posting a blog we published this fall about truth and accountability in the news and our 2018 "Democracy and the Informed Citizen" initiative.
 We also encourage you to read this column about National Newspaper Week by South Dakota Newspaper Association executive director David Bordewyk.
 SDNA has partnered with us on the initiative.